OliverYangMin/web_test/README.md

 **A framework of algorithms for VRP with side constraints**

 # 工作日志 update log
+0610
+- work for this project every day before my job
+-

 0531
 - 修正了wait time evaluation, needed to extends to Vidal WT test
 - branch  1.vehicle num 2. arc flow